Pete Hoida: Poetry

-A 'Little Magazines' and 'Slim Volume' poet of the sixties/seventies, Hoida would be better represented by these later volumes: "Literary Breakfast", "The Correct Demanded Direction", and "Stumble", which were only printed in very small editions of 300 and received scant attention.
-His more noticed, very early published "Lips", would not represent him at his best.
-Also published: "Selected Poems of Blaise Cendrars" (Translation).
+A "Little Magazines" and "Slim Volume" poet of the 1960s/'70s, Hoida would be better represented by these later volumes: Literary Breakfast, The Correct Demanded Direction, and Stumble, which were only printed in very small editions of 300 copies and received scant attention.
+His more noticed, very early published Lips, would not represent him at his best.
+He also published: Selected Poems of Blaise Cendrars (translation).

-More recently, poems have been published in magazines: 'Obsessed with Pipework'; 'The Rialto'.
-In 2016 'The Decline of Heavy Industry', a pamphlet of new poems was published.
-Hailed by the editor Philip Rush as "a return to poetry with fresh-eyed modernism".
+More recently, poems have been published in magazines: Obsessed with Pipework; The Rialto.
+In 2016, The Decline of Heavy Industry, a pamphlet of new poems, was published, hailed by the editor Philip Rush as "a return to poetry with fresh-eyed modernism".

 Painting

 Hoida studied painting at Hammersmith College of Art and Building (1969–1972) and Goldsmiths College School of Art, London University (1972–1974), painting thereafter from Stroud, Gloucestershire.